 Eating Necessary Nutrients for Breastfeeding Is The Foundation to Fast Weight Loss, But What Are These?

 As you enter into breastfeeding your new baby, your body has a completely different nutritional requirement.
 Our bodies are designed to store nutrients during pregnancy, so we can tap into those necessary nutrients right away.
-I haven’t researched this idea, but knowing what I know on nutrition, and how incredibly smart our bodies are, I will go as far as to say that during pregnancy, our bodies specifically pick to store nutrients we will need while breastfeeding.
-Gaining weight and storing nutrients during pregnancy is healthy and NEEDED!
-But, if we don’t tweak our eating once baby arrives, our bodies never get a chance to tap into those specific energy stores.
+I haven’t researched this idea, but knowing what I know about nutrition, and how incredibly smart our bodies are, I will go as far as to say that during pregnancy, our bodies specifically pick to store nutrients we will need while breastfeeding.
+Gaining weight and storing nutrients during pregnancy are healthy and NEEDED!
+But, if we don’t tweak our eating once the baby arrives, our bodies never get a chance to tap into those specific energy stores.
 Keep this in mind as we go through the nutrients.
-Your body wants to used the energy it stored to create breast milk, so eating a lighter, nutrient -dense diet while breastfeeding is important.
+Your body wants to use the energy it stored to create breast milk, so eating a lighter, nutrient-dense diet while breastfeeding is important.
 There are 5 critical nutrients you need while breastfeeding.

 Some great foods to focus on for these nutrients are sweet potatoes, oatmeal, flax seeds, chia seeds, plant-based protein, berries and eggs.

 Once you start transitioning your focus on your nutrient needs, you also need to balance out your energy needs.
 Your energy needs change as you transition from pregnancy into breastfeeding.